ucsc-cgp/training-resources/WDL/README.md

 }
 ```

 Both `disk_size` and `base_chicken` cannot be directly set by the user, but like task-level inputs, they can be used throughout the task.
 They are essentially *private task-level input variables*.
+Note that the WDL spec calls them ["non-input declarations,"](https://github.com/openwdl/wdl/blob/69bbcb2cba54346b757b21b5b60d5d270f759eaf/versions/1.0/SPEC.md#non-input-declarations) not the term I'm using here.
+This begs the question as to whether or not they are truly input variables, but it really depends on your point-of-view: They can be input to a task's command section, but are not input by the user.

 `disk_size`is referenced in the runtime section as if it were an input variable.
 It does not use `$` or `~` or `{}` when referenced here.
 If it were referenced in the output section, the same concept would apply.